fivesixzero/circuitpython-experiments/magtag-esp32-s2/tasmota-tag/README.md

 * If the WiFi connection drops becomes less reliable the MQTT library may throw an unhandled "PINGRESP" exception that causes the loop to exit
     * Addressed this by wrapping all `client.loop()` calls with a try/except that tries reconnecting to WiFi and the MQTT server if an error occurs
 * Bulb on/off and dimming status wasn't always accurate on display refresh
-    * Added some logic to continue `client.loop()`-ing if a new message was received until no new messages are left on the server
+    * Added some logic to continue `client.loop()`ing if a new message was received until no new messages are left on the server
     * Added a var at the top of the file for `result_message_delay` to allow some time for the bulbs to respond to commands with a `RESULT` after commands
 * A second tag connecting with the same client ID would result in the original tag being disconnected
     * Simply removed the custom "client ID" from the MQTT client setup, falling back on the random auto-generated name chosen by the client library.